Scott's Law / Failure to Yield to an Emergency Vehicle

 - 2nd offense Fine of $750 - $10,000 + $250 to the Scott's Law Fund + mandatory court costs

-Furthermore, upon a report of conviction under this section, the Illinois Secretary of State will suspend the offenders driving privileges for a specified period of time if a violation of this statute results in property damage, personal injury or death to another as follows:
+Furthermore, upon a report of conviction under this section, the Illinois Secretary of State will suspend the offenders driver's license for a specified period of time if a violation of this statute results in property damage, personal injury or death to another as follows:

 - Property damage: 90 day license suspension